 The number of examination question of each module are weighted according to the following scheme:

-The Education Director prepares the multiple choice test of the platform under the section titled: “Digital Test”.
-The ODT can only be completed using the face recognition system of the platform.
+The Education Director prepares the platform's multiple choice test under the “Digital Test” section.
+The ODT can only be completed using the platform's face recognition system.

 The test starts only when this detection and recognition is successful.
 If the detection was unsuccessful, the student could take another reference picture immediately, which will be acceptable due to the use of similar conditions and circumstances by the time of the test.
 In this case, the student does not lose the first Examination attempt.
 The students have 90 minutes to complete the test.